 Geranium Essential Oil

-If you’re looking to enhance the appeal of your garden with a wonderful fragrant scent, Geranium essential oil is an awesome choice.
-I love the flowery, floral scent of this oil, and it has the benefit of repelling pests.
+If you’re looking to enhance the appeal of your garden with a wonderful fragrant scent (and maybe attract some pollinators), Geranium essential oil is an awesome choice.
+I love the flowery, floral scent of this oil, and so do my plants!

 It’s really not hard to help your garden bloom without pesticides.
 I recommend starting with a basic garden spray and adding other remedies as you need them.
 You may just need the one!